SketchPolymer/SketchPolymer-code/CPU_src/squad/README.md

+same as other directory, run benchmark and get the result

 SQUAD - Heavy Hitters Quantile Estimation
 ===================
 SQUAD is a method that combines sampling and sketching while improving the asymptotic space complexity.
 Intuitively, SQUAD uses a background sampling process to capture the behaviour of the quantiles of an item before it is allocated with a sketch, thereby allowing us to use fewer samples and sketches.